-What are the Different Expenses in the Marketing Mepartment?
+What are the Different Expenses in the Marketing Department?

-Once you have your marketing spend template in place, it’d be helpful to develop a pie chart with a percentage indicated for the respective channels to provide you a birdeye’s view on your marketing spends.
+Once you have your marketing spend template in place, it’d be helpful to develop a pie chart with a percentage indicated for the respective channels to provide you a bird-eye's view of your marketing spending.

 Some examples of expenses in the marketing department include, but are not limited to:

 - Software: Includes payments for print media platforms used like Adobe, Canva, etc. Also includes subscription rates for marketing automation software which enables businesses to automate their marketing functions including campaign creation, market segmentation, and response analysis.